 As a child, Prof Daley was mesmerized by the stories her mother read or created for her, and her earliest memories that she deeply treasures are of her mother's stories.
 Her favourite one was about a magical rabbit that lived in a hat.
 The enduring love of stories that her mother instilled in her has led to her tireless commitment today to ensure her students and faculty have the resources they need to tell exciting stories.

-Max Howard created and ran studios for Disney in London, Paris, Orlando and Los Angeles, working on some of Disney’s most memorable films including Who Framed Roger Rabbit, The Little Mermaid, Beauty and the Beast, Aladdin and The Lion King.
-As President of Warner Bros.
-Feature Animation he oversaw such hit movies as The Iron Giant and Space Jam.
+Max Howard created and ran animation studios for The Walt Disney Company in London, Paris, Orlando and Los Angeles, working on some of Disney’s most memorable films including Who Framed Roger Rabbit, The Little Mermaid, Beauty and the Beast, Aladdin and The Lion King.
+As President of Warner Bros Feature Animation, he oversaw such hit movies as The Iron Giant and Space Jam.
 At DreamWorks, he was co-executive producer for Spirit, Stallion of the Cimarron.

-Max is the recipient of an honorary Doctor of Arts degree from Teesside University in the UK in recognition of his services to the animation industry.
-Max recently completed his three year assignment in Shanghai as ‘Master’ with the DeTao Group consulting and lecturing throughout China.
+Max is the recipient of an honorary Doctor of Arts degree from Teesside University in the United Kingdom in recognition of his services to the animation industry.

-Dr Piyush Roy is an Indian critic, columnist, author, curator and filmmaker.
+Dr Piyush Roy is an Indian National Film Award winning critic-columnist, and an international author, curator, filmmaker and educator.
 He has worked at senior reporting positions in leading Indian dailies (The Indian Express, Hindustan Times) and has been published in The Times of India’s Crest Edition, The Speaking Tree, The New Indian Express, The Asian Age, Society magazine and authored an eight-year-long column in Orissa Post, called ‘Sunday Talkies’.
 He was editor of StarWeek and Stardust.
 Teaching cinema and culture at UK universities and Indian management and media institutions, his doctorate was on ‘The Aesthetics of Emotional Acting’ (University of Edinburgh, 2017).

 Nan Sun Shi was pivotal in the success of Cinema City Studios and Film Workshop Co.
 Ltd., which she founded with internationally-acclaimed producer and director TSUI Hark.
 Nansun was a member of the International Jury at the Berlin International Film Festival 2007 and at the Cannes Film Festival 2011.
 In October 2013, the French Government honored Nansun with the title of Officier de l’Ordre des Arts et des Lettres.
 Nansun received the Best Independent Producer Award – Premio Raimondo Rezzonico at the Locarno International Film Festival 2014, the Golden Mulberry Life Achievement Award at the Udine Far East Film Festival 2015, the Special Achievement Award at the BIFF with Marie Claire Asia Star Awards 2015, and the Berlinale Camera Award (Producer) at the Berlin International Film Festival 2017.
 Nansun is Vice Chairman of the End Child Sexual Abuse Foundation.